CounterpartyXCP/counterparty-core/README.md

 	Contract for Difference:

 	Example: Bet on Dogecoin Price Feed.
-This command places a bearish (short) 1 XCP wager on the price of BTC/USD 				with 2X leverage.
+This command places a bearish (short) 1 XDP wager on the price of DOGE/USD 				with 2X leverage.
 The bet will expire in 100 blocks and the settlement value of the bet is based 			on the first feed update after the deadline timestamp of February 3, 2014 1:39 PM US Eastern 					Standard Time (UTC-0500)
 	```
 	bet --source=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns --feed-address=n3BrDB6zDiEPWEE6wLxywFb4Yp9ZY5fH --bet-type=BearCFD --deadline=2014-02-03T13:39:00-0500 --wager=1 --counterwager=1 --leverage=10080 --expiration=100
 	```